 Compared to fast databases like PostgreSQL, GPKG is a slower format and is generally too slow to use with larger numbers of objects.
-A 1.3 GB GPKG is painfully slow, too slow to use, while the same data stored in PostgreSQL would be acceptably fast and stored in Manifold / Radian .map format would be pleasantly fast.
+A 1.3 GB GPKG is too slow to use, while the same data stored in PostgreSQL would be acceptably fast, and the same data stored in Manifold .map format would be pleasantly fast.

 Important: When importing a GPKG file the tables, images and drawings that appear in the Manifold project are Manifold components with no further connection to the GPKG file from which they were imported.

 To import from GPKG format: